TLINDEN/apsystems-ez1-loki-grafana/README.md

 `curl` and `jq` installed and `crond` is enabled.
 No root permissions are required.

+The following steps can be omitted if you decide to use the python library mentioned above.
+Just write a script which uses it to generate the same output as the shell script here does.
+Sample output can be seen below.
+You can then use the dashboard with your logs as described here.

 ## Copy the scraper script to the collector device

 Copy the file